 Encourage older adults to fuel their bodies by:

-- Eating regular meals and snacks with a variety of foods from all five food groups
+- Eating regular meals with a variety of foods from all five food groups

 - Drinking more water and staying hydrated